DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-When we open the web page, we see the same view of the task results.
+When you open the web page, you see the same view of the task results.

 Here is a text copy of this particular failed test mentioning that an IPv4 route is missing on the spoke router.